Jose Abad Santos Avenue: History

 Jose Abad Santos Avenue traces its roots to the pre-colonial period.
 The Kapampangan empire expanded their trade throughout Central Luzon but were forced to create roads adjacent to the Pampanga River.
 Since Nueva Ecija, Bulacan, and Manila were readily accessible because the road networks to those locations existed, the empire could not access the provinces of Zambales and Bataan.
 Through the years, they developed land tracks accessible by foot and small wagons pulled by horses.

 When the Spanish colonials came in the Philippines, they developed the road built by the old empire.
 They widened the road, constructed wooden bridges, and connected it to Olongapo, a very vital location which enabled them to easily access Subic Bay, the site of their naval base.

 When the Americans came, they paved the Olongapo Gapan Road and constructed concrete bridges.
 The longest is the one that traverses the Pampanga River.
 These actions enabled them to connect their Clark Air Base and their Naval Base in Subic Bay.
 Greater improvements on the road were made in this period.

 When World War II started, the Olongapo–Gapan Road was blockaded, halting transportation throughout the entire span of the road.
 The Japanese bombed the road to stop the Americans and Filipinos from the fortification of different bases in Central Luzon.
 During this time, the road was part of Highway 7 from Olongapo to San Fernando and Highway 10 from San Fernando to Gapan.
 It used a different alignment from Guagua to Mexico that currently exists as the San Antonio–Floridablanca Road, San Fernando–Lubao Road, Capitol Boulevard, and Consunji Road.

 After the end of the War, the Philippine Government rehabilitated and repaired the whole road, paving all of the highway.
 New bridges were constructed, shoulders were improved and some facilities were added.
 The highway's new alignment from Guagua to Mexico was built, diverting it away from the town propers of Guagua, Bacolor, and San Fernando.

 Due to the Mount Pinatubo eruption and its resulting lahars caused by heavy rains from 1991 to 1995, the highway's Bacolor and Magliman, San Fernando, portions were buried in lahar and many bridges were destroyed.
 At the aftermath of the disaster, these sections were rehabilitated, which involved building new roads and bridges and construction of an embankment which made their elevation become higher to withstand further lahar flows.
-In recent years especially after lahars from Mount Pinatubo eruption buried some sections of the avenue, the highway underwent widening which added more lanes to accommodate more vehicles using the road.
+In recent years especially after lahars from Mount Pinatubo buried some sections of the road, the highway underwent widening which added more lanes to accommodate more vehicles using the road.

 Today, Olongapo–Gapan Road, now called Jose Abad Santos Avenue and designated as National Route 3 of the Philippine highway network, is the most significant toll-free road that connects Nueva Ecija, Pampanga, Bataan, and Zambales.